Hacking-Notes/Hacker-Roadmap/README.md

 ![bigh](https://github.com/Hacking-Notes/Hacker-Roadmap/assets/118412415/f6398210-e36e-492c-95be-2a138069f05f)

+Are you someone who's delving into the realm of hacking as a hobby, eager to explore and gain expertise for the sheer thrill of it?
+If so, then the journey from being a mere novice, often referred to as a "script kiddie," to evolving into a proficient hacker can be facilitated by following the steps outlined below.
+These steps will direct you towards the necessary resources and knowledge that will help you hone your skills and transform you into a knowledgeable practitioner in the field of hacking.

 #### Step 1: Learn the Basics on [TryHackMe](https://tryhackme.com/signup?referrer=630a8d48aa25650060a8f62d)
 - **Objective:** Build a foundational understanding of hacking concepts and techniques in a guided environment.
 - **Actions:**